lincc-frameworks-mask-incubator/gundam/docs/api.rst

 Main Routines (projected space)
 -------------------------------

-**These are the main routines for counting pairs and estimating correlation funcions.
+**These are the main routines for counting pairs and estimating correlation functions.
 They encapsulate all required steps to provide a true end-user experience : you only need to provide data+parameters to receive final results, and perhaps that amazing plot of your next paper**